 Getting off my soapbox now. 🙂

-*Gay and lesbian has expanded to LGBTQ: gay, lesbian, bisexual, transgender and questioning.
+*Gay and lesbian has expanded to LGBTQ2: lesbian, gay, bisexual, transgender, queer (or questioning) and two-spirit.